Sibyllenort Palace: House of Württemberg-Oels

 Christian Ulrich's son, Charles Fredrick II (1690–1761), gifted the palace to his wife, Sibylle Charlotte Juliane of Württemberg (1690–1735), in 1712, who initially leased the property.
 After the palace was deemed uninhabitable, Sibylle Charlotte renovated it in 1716 and used it as a summer residence until her death in 1735.
 It then passed to her sister, Hedwig Friederike of Anhalt-Zerbst (1691–1752), before reverting to the dukes of Württemberg-Oels.

 Polish kings and Saxon electors Augustus II the Strong (1670–1733) and Augustus III of Poland (1696–1763) visited Sibyllenort, when travelling between their capitals Dresden and Warsaw.

 Charles Frederick II's successor and brother, Charles Christian (1716–1792), paid little attention to the palace.
 He was the last of his line.
 His daughter, Friederike Sophie Charlotte Auguste (1751–1789), was married to prince Frederick Augustus of Brunswick-Lüneburg (1740–1805), son of Charles I, Duke of Brunswick-Wolfenbüttel (1713–1780).
 This prince became the inheritor of Schloss Sibyllenort.

-Duke of Brunswicks: duke Frederick Augustus
+Duke of Brunswick: duke Frederick Augustus

 In 1792, the duchy of Oels was granted to prince Frederick Augustus.
 He preferred Sibyllenort over the Oels castle in Oleśnica.
 He significantly renovated and expanded Sibyllenort from 1792 to 1805.
 The main building was raised with an additional floor, the main facade received projecting bay windows, and two domed round towers were added on the courtyard side.
 Additionally, four outbuildings were constructed, including a theatre.
 The gardens were designed by Christian Weiss.
 Joseph von Eichendorff visited the palace in 1803 and praised the combination of luxury and taste.

 When duke Frederick August died, the duchy and the Sibyllenort palace went to his nephew, Frederick William (1771–1815), who inherited the Duchy of Brunswick as well.